This slow cooker red wine braised beef ragu is an elegant and hearty meal that is gluten free, and is the perfect easy date night dinner.

 When I told you this recipe was easy, I wasn’t kidding.

-Just place a TBSP of olive oil in the bottom of the crockpot, top with the chuck roast and throw all the rest of the ragu ingredients on top.
+Just place a tablespoon of olive oil in the bottom of the crockpot, top with the chuck roast and throw all the rest of the ragu ingredients on top.

 Cook on low for about 10 hours or until the beef shreds easily.
 Don’t forget to remove the bay leaves from the ragu or that could be an unpleasant surprise to your unsuspecting guest!